thornoe/GreenGDP/README.md

 ### Run ArcPy commands in the Anaconda Spyder environment

-For a mayor revision of the script tool, one will want to be able to run ArcPy commands within the [Spyder](https://www.spyder-ide.org/) editor.
+For a mayor revision of the script tool, one will want to be able to run ArcPy commands within an IDE or text editor.

-The version of Python used in ArcGIS Pro is systematically older than the most recent one which is installed in the [Anaconda platform](https://www.anaconda.com/distribution/), making Spyder incompatible with the ArcPy package which depends on the ArcGIS Pro installation.
-To get around this:
+The version of Python used in ArcGIS Pro is systematically older than the most recent version.
+Therefore, your preferred IDE is probably incompatible with the ArcPy package as it draws on the ArcGIS Pro installation.
+To be able to run ArcPy commands, the simplest solution is to set up the Spyder editor as follows:

-1. For Windows, open the **Start menu**.
+1. Clone the Python environment and install Spyder within ArcGIS Pro as explained [here](https://www.e-education.psu.edu/geog485/node/213).
-2. Navigate to the **ArcGIS** folder.
-3. Open the **Python Command Prompt** within which you
+2. Open the **Start menu**, navigate to the **ArcGIS** folder, and open the **Python Command Prompt** within which you
-   - [Clone the Python environment](https://support.esri.com/en/technical-article/000020560) and make it the default for the ArcGIS Python Command Prompt: `proswap <new enviroment name>`.
+   - Make the new environment the default for the ArcGIS Python Command Prompt: type `proswap arcgispro-py3-clone`.
-   - Install Python and Spyder based on the [version of Python used in ArcGIS Pro](https://support.esri.com/en/technical-article/000013224): `conda install python=<version> spyder`.
-      - *E.g. for ArcGIS Pro 2.6.3: `conda install python=3.6.10 spyder`.*
+   - While you're here, install [scikit-learn](https://scikit-learn.org/stable/index.html) for data analysis: type `pip install -U scikit-learn`
    - Open **Spyder** by typing `spyder`.
-      - *You need to open Spyder through the ArcGIS **Python Command Prompt** whenever you are to use ArcPy commands.*
+      - *Whenever you are to use ArcPy commands, you need to open Spyder through the ArcGIS **Python Command Prompt** or create a shortcut as explained in the first link.*
-4. Within **Spyder**, `import arcpy` to utilize the wide range of [ArcPy options](https://pro.arcgis.com/en/pro-app/arcpy/main/arcgis-pro-arcpy-reference.htm).
+3. Within **Spyder**, `import arcpy` to utilize the wide range of [ArcPy options](https://pro.arcgis.com/en/pro-app/arcpy/main/arcgis-pro-arcpy-reference.htm).

 ## License